What is DevSecOps methodology?

 Importantly, the goal is not to shift security to the left as a discrete phase; instead, teams should integrate security into every phase of development—design, implementation, verification, and so on.
 Many of these improvements can be introduced by automating security tests, particularly as a part of the continuous integration and deployment pipeline.

-According to W. Edwards Deming, an American engineer famous for his key principles on transforming business effectiveness:
+According to W. Edwards Deming, an American engineer famous for his key principles on transforming business effectiveness, engineering teams should design more secure products from the moment they start building:

 Why shift left?